jeffhonforloco/Vytreon_Ecosystem/README.md

-Vytreon Group, LLC – The Future of Innovation
+Vytreon Inc. – The Future of Innovation
-Vytreon Group is a technology and innovation powerhouse, building products that shape the next generation of digital and physical experiences.
+Vytreon is a technology and innovation powerhouse, building products that shape the next generation of digital and physical experiences.
 We focus on AI, energy, mobility, communication, entertainment, and financial technology, with SireIQ as our flagship platform.
 🚀 Flagship Product
 SireIQ – The All-in-One AI Creative Hub